Pooryamb/MakingPfamSDB/README.md

 segmenting the Foldseek database along the domain borders.
 This alternative technique can be executed using the `make pfamsdb_fscut` command

-To clean up and remove any intermediate files generated during the construction of PfamSDB, you can use the `make clean` command:
+To clean up and remove any intermediate files generated during the construction of PfamSDB, you can use the `make clean` command.

 ## Cite Us